T-AH 19 Mercy Class - Deployments

 In mid-2007 the hospital ship USNS Comfort's four-month humanitarian assistance deployment to Latin America was met with success and a welcoming attitude as it provides medical and humanitarian assistance to countries in the region.
 The ship averaged 780 people on board, about 100 of whom are civilians, Kapcio said.
 The remainder of the staff is from the U.S. Navy, Army, Air Force and Coast Guard, U.S. Public Health Service, and Canadian government forces.

-A naval hospital ship carrying several relief organizations and medical supplies will left Pearl Harbor in May 2008 to provide humanitarian aid in Southeast Asia and the Pacific during a four month mission.
+A naval hospital ship carrying several relief organizations and medical supplies left Pearl Harbor in May 2008 to provide humanitarian aid in Southeast Asia and the Pacific during a four month mission.
 Also aboard the USNS Mercy was the Aloha Medical Mission, a Hawaii-based nonprofit organization, and other relief organizations that offered medical care to various countries.
 The Aloha Medical Mission sought permission from Myanmar’s government to send an emergency mission there after a devastating cyclone, but the country was not visited by the Mercy.